ferro/ferro/README.md

 # TODO

+Please do contribute!
+I'm not planning on doing these anytime soon unless there is an unexpected high usage/demand.
+Message me if you'd like to be pointed in the right direction on how to implement something.

 * show entered capital letters
-* have < 5 suggestions if < 5 have a positive score
+* have < 5 suggestions if < 5 have a nonzero score
+* implement/use pubsub for shortcut, sessions, and chrome.* getters
+* weight scoring for previously-used key sequences

 # Credits